LucHeuff/sql-autoloader/README.md

 with SQLiteConnector(credentials) as sqlite:
     sqlite.print_schema()
 ```
-> Note that the information is incomplete, as the `*Connector` is not aware of table and column constraints, or default values.
+> ⚠️ This information is incomplete, as the `*Connector` is not aware of table and column constraints, or default values.

 ### `schema_is_empty`
 `schema_is_empty()` is a convenience function to check whether a schema exists in the database.